poseidon/matchbox/Documentation/physical-hardware.md

 Your network may already have a configurable PXE or iPXE server, configurable DHCP, a DHCP server you cannot modify, or no DHCP server at all.
 We'll show how to setup each network environment to talk to `bootcfg`, depending on your circumstances.

 Otherwise create a PXE, iPXE, or Pixiecore network boot environment using the CoreOS [dnsmasq](../contrib/dnsmasq) container image which can run DHCP, proxyDHCP, TFTP, and/or DNS with `dnsmasq`.
-Use `--net=host` to run the services on the host and use `--dhcp-boot` to point clients to the config service.
+Use `--net=host` to run the services on the host and use `--dhcp-boot` to point clients to `bootcfg`.

 ### Configurable iPXE